-- 30% performance (made up of two performances; one solo, one ensemble) - 30% composition (made up of two compositions; one free, one to a brief) - 40% appraising music exam (a listening exam, including set works of Badinerie by J.S.
-Bach and Africa by Toto)
+- 30% performance (made up of two performances; one solo, one ensemble); - 30% composition (made up of two compositions; one free, one to a brief); - 40% appraising music exam (a listening exam, including set works of Badinerie by J.S.
+Bach and Africa by Toto).

-Composing, performing, listening and appraising: Music is a subject that demands involvement, students will gain valuable personal experience from the pursuit of a variety of musical activities.
 Parental encouragement is essential for practising daily, critical listening and concert-going.
 All students should be having individual vocal/instrumental tuition and working at least to an ABRSM Grade 2 standard at the start of the course.